English Church Architecture.

 Old woodwork inside the building is confined to the roofs and altar rails.
 The roofs are all of collar form, braced in the chancel only but all with the addition of a few tie beams, some of which appear to have been replaced.
-The altar rail (below) has barley sugar balusters supporting a rail with ball finials on top.
-Both the church guide and The Buildings of England, perhaps the one quoting the other, ascribe this to the late seventeenth century.
-The shallow square font appears to be Victorian at first glance but is inscribed “H. S. 1620 R. P.”, the initials being those of the church wardens at that date (i.e. 1620).
+The altar rail (below) has barley sugar balusters supporting a rail with ball finials on top, which Ian Nairn ascribed to the late seventeenth century (The Buildings of England: Sussex, Harmondsworth, Penguin, 1965, p.
+253).
+The shallow square font appears to be Victorian at first glance but is inscribed 'H. S. 1620 R. P.', the initials being those of the church wardens at that date.